 WAE is pleased to announce that it has won the “Most Innovative New Motorsport Product” award for the Formula E battery at the Race Tech World Motorsport Symposium.

 Having just celebrated its tenth anniversary, the Race Tech World Motorsport Symposium has been described as the “Davos of Motorsport” and has built a reputation as the most prestigious international event and forum organised for the who’s who of motorsport engineering.
-Williams Advanced Engineering’s Managing Director, Craig Wilson, collected the award at the Symposium’s awards dinner held at Birmingham’s Hotel Du Vin on Monday 30th November.
+WAE’s Managing Director, Craig Wilson, collected the award at the Symposium’s awards dinner held at Birmingham’s Hotel Du Vin on Monday 30th November.